deltachat/deltachat-pages/ca/help.md

 mateixa app que tu, com passa amb els altres programes de missatgeria.

-### What are the advantages of Delta Chat compared to other messengers?
+### Quins són els avantatges de Delta Chat comparat amb altres missatgers?

 - _Independent_ of any company or services. _You_ own your data.
 - Your data is not saved on a central server unless all users are using